-You can use the A/V Mute button on the remote control to darken your screen and turn off the sound.
+You can use the A/V Mute button on the remote control to turn off the image and sound and darken your screen.
 This is useful if you want to temporarily re-direct your audience's attention without the distraction of a bright screen.

-- To turn off the picture and sound, press the A/V Mute button.
+- To turn off the picture, press the A/V Mute button.
 The screen goes dark. - To turn the image back on, press the button again.